Puzzles involving prime numbers and prime factors

 ** Square and Prime (contributed by Sudipta Das)

 Kenny has gone to a lecture by Jenny, a famous mathematician.
-He tells Lenny that Jenny handed everyone at the lecture 2 cards, one containing a 5-digit prime, and the other containing a 5-digit square.
+Kenny tells Lenny that Jenny handed everyone at the lecture 2 cards, one containing a 5-digit prime, and the other containing a 5-digit square.
 All of the cards held different numbers.
 Then she asked everyone to add their 2 numbers, and amazingly they all got the same sum.
 Kenny says it's lucky that Lenny didn't attend, because then the trick would have been impossible.

 What was the sum they all got?